Zarif stresses benefits to Iran of framework nuclear deal

 “They realized they can’t shut down Iran’s nuclear program.”

-Zarif said Iran would keep its promises so long as the West also did so, and suggested a deal could open the door to more productive relations with the international community, echoing comments on Friday by President Hassan Rouhani.
+Zarif said Iran would stick to its promises so long as the West also did so, and suggested a deal could open the door to more productive relations with the international community, echoing comments on Friday by President Hassan Rouhani.

-The fact that under a final deal Tehran would eventually be permitted to use advanced centrifuges that purify uranium several times more efficiently than the first generation IR-1 machines Iran currently uses is likely to raise concerns in Israel and Republican-dominated U.S. Congress.

-Under the Lausanne agreement, Tehran would only use IR-1s for the first decade.
+“Inside the negotiation room we are honest and outside the negotiation room we are honest,” he said.

-Additional reporting by Louis Charbonneau in New York and David Storey in Washington; Editing by Robin Pomeroy and Lisa Shumaker
+Reporting by Sam Wilkin and Babak Dehghanpisheh; Editing by Robin Pomeroy and Lisa Shumaker